New York City College of Technology Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At City Tech, approximately 4% of students took out student loans averaging $4,484 a year.
 That adds up to $17,936 over four years for those students.

 The student loan default rate at City Tech is 6.9%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do City Tech Graduates Make?students who graduate with a bachelor's degree from City Tech make about $40,600 a year during their first few years of employment after graduation.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do City Tech Graduates Make?bachelor's degree recipients from City Tech make around $40,600 per year during the early years of their employment.
+This is right on par with the average college graduate's salary of $39,802 per year.
+Also, graduates in your major field may make more.

-Location of CUNY New York City College of Technology
+Location of New York City College of Technology

 Contact details for City Tech are given below.